raystack/dagger/docs/reference/transformers.md

   * `io.odpf.dagger.functions.transformers.FeatureWithTypeTransformer`
 * Contract:
   * After Selecting columns by SQL, you need to reselect the desired columns with the help of an internal source.
 Following transformation arguments can be passed:
-    * `outputColumnName`: The column where the final feature will be written and data are synonyms with `FeatureWithType` UDF and a single feature is represented by an element in an array.
+    * `outputColumnName`: The column where the final feature will be written and `FeatureRow` are synonyms with `FeaturesWithType` UDF and a single feature is represented by an element in an array.
 * Functionality:
   * Converts to feast Features from post processors.
 This is required to do aggregation and feature transformation from a single dagger.
   * Can be used only on `post-processor`